 It is a common practice for writers to have a “Google alert” for their names to make sure they catch any mention of their books.
 I tell you this so you won’t think I’m vain.
 Oh, who am I kidding?
 I’m vain.
 I like being mentioned.
 And, yes, also the first thing.
-So that’s why I have a Google alert for my name.

-Since the start, when an alert would come in, I’d click through to see the article it referenced.
+Since the start, when an alert notification would come in, I’d click through to see the article it referenced.
 Often it was something I already knew about, a promotional post I’d cooperated with, or notice of a book festival I’d been scheduled to attend.
 Sometimes it was even a link to this site, or my Twitter feed.
 But sometimes it was something about a lighthouse.

 I ignored it as a glitch for a while.
 Finally, I clicked through.
 Apparently there was a Maria Andreu who worked in some lighthouse.
 I skimmed the piece and closed it out.

 In true vain style, I was initially annoyed by this usurper.
 The spelling of my last name is unusual in the United States, and I don’t meet a lot of people with it.
-To have this other Maria Andreu running around and cluttering up my Google mentions was a nuisance.
-She popped up with irritating regularity, there in my inbox, a big fake-out when I thought some new, grand mention might have occurred.
+To have this other Maria Andreu running around cluttering up my Google mentions was a nuisance.
+She popped up with irritating regularity, there in my inbox, a big fake-out when I thought some new, grand mention of my book might have occurred.

 But, finally curiosity got the better of me.
 This Maria was active, and her mentions were getting more frequent.
 What was she up to?
 I had to know.
 Maybe we could be friends?
 I’d once done that, randomly, when I first got on to Facebook and wasn’t quite sure how it worked.
 I’d searched for Andreus in the U.S. and friended them.
-It must have been some vestige of the longing for family I had as a child growing up in a small family of first three with no extended group of aunts, uncles, grandparents and cousins around.
+It must have been some vestige of the longing for family I had as a child growing up in a small family of three with no extended group of aunts, uncles, grandparents and cousins around.